kieranabrennan/kieranabrennan.github.io/_pages/home.md

         <img src="/assets/images/phd-1.jpeg">
         <figcaption>A presentation on my thesis for the UoA 3-minute thesis competition.</figcaption>
     </figure>
     My PhD brought my background in mathematical modelling together with my passion for applied engineering in the biomedical domain.
-I learned a greater appreciation for hardware and electronics and honed my skills in experimentation and iterative development.
+I developed a greater appreciation for hardware and electronics and honed my skills in experimentation and iterative development.
 </div>
 </div>